GeneZC/genezc.github.io/index.md

 ### Selected Honors & Awards

-* **Excellent Undergraduate Thesis**, Beijing Institute of Technology.
+* **Excellent Undergraduate Thesis** in Beijing Institute of Technology.
 2019.
-* **Excellent Undergraduate**, Beijing Institute of Technology.
+* **Excellent Undergraduate** in Beijing Institute of Technology.
 2019.
 * **SIGIR Student Travel Grant** by SIGIR.
 2019.
 * **Excellent Prize** in International Collegiate Competition for Brain-inspired Computing.
 2018.
 * *A Few* **Medals** from Chinese (CCGC) and International (TAAI, ICGA) Computer Games Competition.
 2017, 2018, 2019.
-* **Third Prize** in China University Robot Competition - Robocon, as a member of Robot Team at Beijing Institute of Technology.
+* **Third Prize** in China University Robot Competition (ROBOCON), as a member of Robot Team at Beijing Institute of Technology.
 2018.
 * **First Prize** in China Undergraduate Mathematical Contest in Modeling, Beijing Division.
 2016.